wKovacs64/hibp/API.md

 Passwords repository, the API will respond with an HTTP 200 and include the suffix of every hash beginning with the specified prefix, followed by a count of how many times it appears in the data set.
-This function parses the response and returns a more structured JSON format meant to be consumed with map and filter operators.</p>
+This function parses the response and returns a more structured format.</p>
 </dd>
 <dt><a href="#exp_module_search--search">search(account, [breachOptions])</a> ⇒ <code>Promise</code> ⏏</dt>
 <dd><p>Fetches all breaches and all pastes associated with the provided account